Working with Capabilities

 Press the Download button to download it, and double-click on the file in Finder to install the provisioning profile.

-In Xamarin Studio / Visual Studio, browse to Project Options > Bundle Signing and set the provisioning profile to the one that was just created:
+In Visual Studio for Mac / Visual Studio, browse to Project Options > Bundle Signing and set the provisioning profile to the one that was just created:

 Note: You may also need to set entitlement keys in the Entitlement.plist file and privacy keys in the Info.plist file.
 More information on these entitlements is provided in the Working with Entitlements guide.